msaikens/thepump/README.md

 thepump
 =======

-central resource for AHA CPR class management
+A central resource for AHA CPR class management.
+This software will meet the needs of instructors looking to handle enrollments, registrations, rosters, and other necessary paperowrk requirements.

+Integration with other certification organizations may be integrated in the future.

 environment variables: